-My gear was mounted on the Skywatcher Star Adventurer, which is great for DSLR work.
-It also comes with some interesting functions for photographers, such as automated time lapse and pano capabilities.
+My gear sat on the Skywatcher Star Adventurer, which is great for DSLR work.
+It also comes with some interesting functions for photographers.
+Such as automated time-lapse and pano capabilities.

 As you can see, an equatorial mount is by far the most important piece of equipment.
 It’s the first one you should buy if you are serious about astrophotography.

 If you don’t plan to use large telescopes and long focal lengths, you can buy a lightweight mount for photographic tripods.

 Examples include my Skywatcher Star Adventurer, iOptron Skyguider, etc.